awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You can copy both automatic and manual DB snapshots, and share manual DB snapshots\.
 For more information about copying a DB snapshot, see [Copying a Snapshot](USER_CopySnapshot.md)\.
 For more information about sharing a DB snapshot, see [Sharing a DB Snapshot](USER_ShareSnapshot.md)\.

 **Note**
-You can also use AWS Backup to manage backups of Amazon RDS DB instances\.
-Backups managed by AWS Backup are considered manual snapshots for the manual snapshot limit\.
+You can also use AWS Backup to manage backups of Amazon RDS DB instances and Aurora DB clusters\.
+Backups managed by AWS Backup are considered manual snapshots for the manual snapshots limit\.
+Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Backup Storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>